Before setting off on your UK road trip there are a few things you’re going to want to make sure you have on your road trip checklist or packing list.

 It doesn’t even have to be music, it could be a podcast or an audiobook you’ve been meaning to listen to.
 Whatever your preference, select your playlists, download them (in case you lose signal) and make sure you’re ready to breeze through the long drives ahead!
 (Do however make sure these don’t distract you while driving!)

 Tip: Do you need an aux cable to connect your phone to the sound system?

-4. Bring your walking boots / outdoor wear!
+4. Bring your walking boots and outdoor wear!

-There are way too many beautiful walks, hikes and countryside ramblings to go on in the UK to forget your walking boots.
+There are way too many beautiful walks, hikes and countryside ramblings to go on in the UK to forget your walking boots, as well as the 15 National Parks.
 Make sure you have your outdoor gear at the ready because, rain or shine, you want to be prepared to embrace the adventure.